Petroleum reservoir: Formation

 Timing is also an important consideration; it is suggested that the Ohio River Valley could have had as much oil as the Middle East at one time, but that it escaped due to a lack of traps.
-The North Sea, on the other hand, endured millions of years of sea level changes that successfully resulted in the formation of more than 150 oilfields.
+The North Sea, on the other hand, endured millions of years of sea level changes that successfully resulted in the formation of more than 150 oil fields.

 Although the process is generally the same, various environmental factors lead to the creation of a wide variety of reservoirs.
 Reservoirs exist anywhere from the land surface to 30000 ft below the surface and are a variety of shapes, sizes, and ages.
 In recent years, igneous reservoirs have become an important new field of oil exploration, especially in trachyte and basalt formations.
 These two types of reservoirs differ in oil content and physical properties like fracture connectivity, pore connectivity, and rock porosity.

 Geology

 Traps

 A trap forms when the buoyancy forces driving the upward migration of hydrocarbons through a permeable rock cannot overcome the capillary forces of a sealing medium.
 The timing of trap formation relative to that of petroleum generation and migration is crucial to ensuring a reservoir can form.

-Petroleum geologists broadly classify traps into three categories that are based on their geological characteristics: the structural trap, the stratigraphic trap and the far less common hydrodynamic trap.
+Petroleum geologists broadly classify traps into three categories that are based on their geological characteristics: the structural trap, the stratigraphic trap, and the far less common hydrodynamic trap.
 The trapping mechanisms for many petroleum reservoirs have characteristics from several categories and can be known as a combination trap.
 Traps are described as structural traps (in deformed strata such as folds and faults) or stratigraphic traps (in areas where rock types change, such as unconformities, pinch-outs and reefs).
-A trap is an essential component of a petroleum system.

 Structural traps

-Structural traps are formed as a result of changes in the structure of the subsurface due to processes such as folding and faulting, leading to the formation of domes, anticlines, and folds.
-Examples of this kind of trap are an anticline trap, a fault trap, and a salt dome trap (see salt dome).
+Structural traps are formed as a result of changes in the structure of the subsurface from processes such as folding and faulting, leading to the formation of domes, anticlines, and folds.
+Examples of this kind of trap are an anticline trap, a fault trap, and a salt dome trap.
 They are more easily delineated and more prospective than their stratigraphic counterparts, with the majority of the world's petroleum reserves being found in structural traps.